rohith-vishnu/moc-frontend/rohith/journal.md

 # 19/06 && 20/06
  * completed 85% of practical javascript ;
  * completed 3 and half units in eloquent js;
+# 21/06
+ * completed the practical js course !!